ramvittal/octank-claims-master/README.md

 This is a prototype for migrating on-prem 3-tier claims web app, oracle DB and batch claims processing to AWS using Serverless framework and services such as AWS SAM, AWS Lambda, AWS Step Functions, Amazon Aurora, Amazon CloudWatch, AWS Amplify, Amazon Cognito, Amazon API Gateway, Angular, S3, CloudFront, CodePipeline etc.
-This repo provides information on how to setup the environment for migration to AWS and code examples for building the solution.
+This repo provides information on how to setup the environment for migration to AWS and building out serverless claims application.

 ## AWS Serverless Claims Architecture
 ![alt text](https://github.com/ramvittal/octank-claims-master/blob/master/aws-serverless-claims-final.png "AWS Serverless Claims Architecture")